Amusu Theatre: Description

 The Amusu Theatre has an Art Deco-style facade featuring a distinctive stepped parapet typical of that found within many small country towns.
 Within the two story high fibro facade is featured a small central sash window.
 Within the upper sash is the word "Amusu" in decorative lead light coloured glass.

 Behind the facade is an industrial hall constructed from corrugated iron for the walls and gable end roof.
 The upper portion of the building, facing the street, houses the first floor projection room, inclusive of its historic working equipment.

 The interior of the hall contains original fixtures and fittings, c.
 1930s - ticket office, geometric light shades, flip-up sprung leather seats (including twin "love" seats), embossed tin lined projection room, two c.
-1936 Westrex projectors, plaster mouldings, on the stage linked "A" and "T" symbols of the theatre, and around the walls various exhibits, such as movie posters from 1930s to 1990s, old 33 inch sound records, original projectors and paraphernalia from the times of Allan Tom's "travelling picture show".
+1936 Westrex projectors, plaster mouldings, on the stage linked "A" and "T" symbols of the theatre, and around the walls various exhibits, such as movie posters from the 1930s to 1990s, old 33 inch sound records, original projectors and paraphernalia from the times of Allan Tom's "travelling picture show".

 The theatre evokes a unique atmosphere with its sloping timber floor, seating and c.
 1930s features.
 This atmosphere is enhanced by screenings of archival footage of cartoons and newsreels, c.
 1940s, in addition to commercial current releases on Saturday nights.

 The theatre has never received remodelling in the conventional sense, but was routinely upgraded over the years within its original style - that of an unadorned, rather plain country hall-type cinema with some art deco elements.
 Although Allan Tom was always keen on new innovation - cinemascope screen, better sound equipment, etc., the retired models were kept for display within the theatre.

 The structure of the theatre was reported as generally sound as at 27 August 2010, although leaks in the roofing iron had caused ceiling damage and the seating needed re-upholstery.
 Some rewiring and service upgrading had been undertaken for a fire safety audit in 1990.

 The equipment continues to be in working order.
 The building and its interior has remained largely uncharged since its construction.